Subscribe to Our Blog

 Receive updates from our team as we share application notes, customer spotlights, educational tools, spectroscopy how-to’s, and more.

-In this application to analyze paint formulations, an Ocean Insight spectrometer setup measures the reflectance of painted surfaces.
+In this application to analyze paint formulations, an Ocean Optics spectrometer setup measures the reflectance of painted surfaces.

 IMPORTANT: PLEASE REFRESH YOUR BROWSER IF YOU DO NOT SEE ANY IMAGES/SCREENSHOTS/SPECTRA ON THE PAGE.